home-assistant-libs/netdisco/README.md

 # NetDisco

-NetDisco is a Python (2 and 3) library to discover local devices and services.
+NetDisco is a Python 3 library to discover local devices and services.
 It allows to scan on demand or offer a service that will scan the network in the background in a set interval.

 Current methods of scanning: